code-saturne/code_saturne/INSTALL.md

   code may be used for conjugate heat transfer.

 For developers, the GNU Autotools (Autoconf, Automake, Libtool) will be necessary.
-To build the documentation, pdfLaTeX and fig2dev (part of TransFig) will be necessary.
+To build the documentation, pdfLaTeX, and Doxygen are needed, and dot (from Graphviz) recommended.

 PLE (Parallel Location and Exchange) Library
 --------------------------------------------